PCB Design Tools

 | Electrical Length @ 1.0 GHz | 53.80 °/in |

-Calculated using IPC-2141 / Wadell approximations.
-For reference only — always verify impedance with your PCB fabricator's stackup data and field solver.
+Calculated using closed-form transmission-line approximations for first-pass estimates.
+Always verify impedance with your PCB fabricator's stackup data and a field solver.

 Understanding PCB Impedance Control